Civil Rights Lawyer in Tallahassee, FL

 The Benefits of Hiring a Civil Rights Lawyer

 If you have been subjected to a violation of your civil rights, a Tallahassee civil rights lawyer from Cruz Law can help you advocate for your rights and protect your interests.
 Civil rights claims can be very complicated.
 Numerous state and federal laws establish civil rights and prohibit certain acts.
-Cruz Law can help you by listening to what you have gone through in a free and confidential initial consultation and helping to determine how things may be made right for you.
+Cruz Law can help you by listening to what you have gone through in a confidential initial consultation and helping to determine how things may be made right for you.
 We can ensure you understand the steps required to pursue a discrimination complaint.

 In many cases, civil rights laws protect people from abuse by the government.
 A complaint of a violation must generally be directed against the government or, more likely, a government agency or office.
 For example, freedom of speech only applies to government censorship.
 Your employer, a house of worship, a private club, or an individual can restrict what is said on their premises or in their name.